Women Opening Doors for Women

 Public Leadership Education Network (PLEN)

 The Public Leadership Education Network is a national organization that encourages and prepares young women to become political leaders by hosting academic seminars in Washington, D.C.
-William Smith College is a member of PLEN and is led by Dean Lisa Kaenzig who also serves as the Chair of the National Board of Directors of PLEN.
+William Smith College is a member of PLEN and is led by Dean Lisa Kaenzig.
 This organization aims to increase the number of women in top leadership positions by exposing college women to role models and skills training needed before entering the workforce in public policy careers.
-William Smith has a PLEN Chapter that hosts biweekly breakfasts and other leadership events.
+William Smith has a PLEN Chapter that hosts biweekly meetings and other leadership events.
 For more information, please contact firstname.lastname@example.org.

 Hai Timiai is the William Smith Senior Honor Society.
-Each year, a small group of women are chosen by the current members and the Deans to represent the many outstanding students studying at William Smith.
+Each year, a small group of women to represent the many outstanding students studying at William Smith.
 Membership signifies ongoing individual and group contributions.